 - sets up and maintains the register of persons engaged in growing, processing, storage, trade, import and export of plants and plant products subject to plant health control.

 - Issues plant health documents certifying the compliance of plants and plant products to with requirements set out in regulatory enactments, including plant health certificates for export and re-export of plants and plant products;

-- Accepts, checks and evaluates the registration applications for registration of fertilisers and related documents; maintains Official Register of Plant Protection Products and provides for updating of data as well as carries out free sampling for the conformity assessment thereof;
+- accepts, checks and evaluates the registration applications for registration of fertilisers and growing media and related documents; maintains the Fertiliser State Register of the State Information System for Monitoring of Agricultural Plants and provides for updating of data as well as carries out free sampling for the conformity assessment thereof;

 - control the use of fertilisers in highly vulnerable zones;

 - take the samples of soil and analyse agrochemical properties of soil;

 - collaborates with international organizations and provides for exchange of information with other countries in the field of plant protection, plant quarantine, seed circulation and protection of variety rights;

 - implements regulatory enactments aimed at regulating the plant variety protection rights and compilation of the Latvian Plant Variety Catalogue;